kgeographer/linking-linked-places/README.md

 * topotime_format.json - JSON file with various supported period types
 * pleiades_98.json - 98 historic periods from the Pleiades project
 * us_history.json - The "lifespans" of the 50 US states, plus some other events
+* Plato_Buddha.json - Assertions about lifespans of two contemporaneous historical figures
 * ww2.json - A scenario of 8 events
-* Dance.json - The lifespan of George Dance the Younger (1741-1825), an architect
+* Dance_adj.json - The lifespan of George Dance the Younger (1741-1825), an architect
 * pleiades\_periods.json - pleiades\_periods.csv converted into a JSON object with the addition of an extra period("Holocene Climatic Optimum") with no defined timespan